snoh1654/Character-Interaction-Recorder/README.md

 enemy team's base.
 However, the game becomes quite complex due to the small, unique interactions between champions.
 Therefore, it is quite daunting for beginners to approach this game and even experienced players.
 Therefore, this application will attempt to assist these players.
-This application will accomplish this goal by allowing its user to record Champion information, interactions, and other information that will help them when they play the game.
+This application will accomplish this goal by allowing its user to record a Champion's information, difficulty, and interaction with other champions as this will help them when they play the game.
 In this application, the user will be able to have a collection of champions that they can select to retrieve information related to them.

 This application will be a helpful tool to everyone who plays *LoL*, which